netcup-community/community-tutorials/community-tutorials/linux-hardening.md

 sudo nano ~/.ssh/authorized_keys
 ```
 1. Add the public key (starting with `ssh-ed25519 AAAA...` if you used ed25519) in a new line in the file
 2. Then save and close it by pressing `Ctrl + x` and `y` when it prompts "Save modified buffer?" on the bottom of the screen.
-Press `Enter` to write the saved file to overwrite the file.
+Press `Enter` to save the file.

 ### Step 3.2.2 - Add the Private Key